 What if my situation changes and I’m no longer able to volunteer?

-Our parking guidelines are dictated by the constrictions of our beautiful site, Federal Parkway regulations, and local law enforcement (who work with us very amiably to ensure adequate parking for volunteers and attendees alike).
+Please note: Our parking guidelines are dictated by the constrictions of our beautiful site, Federal parkway regulations, and local law enforcement.
 Please respect this to avoid having your vehicle towed.

 It seems there’s plenty of parking along the service road and other side roads off the parkway – can I park there?